-Dr. Tarun Kirpalani graduated with a Bachelor of Arts in Biology degree from the University Of Pennsylvania and received his dental degree from the University Of Pennsylvania School Of Dental Medicine.
+He graduated with a Bachelor of Arts degree in Biology from the University Of Pennsylvania and received his dental degree from the prestigious University Of Pennsylvania School Of Dental Medicine.

-Driven by his passion to the field of dentistry, Dr. Kirpalani underwent a 2 year residency program for general dental practice at The Brooklyn Hospital Center and then took a teaching position at The Brooklyn hospital through the same program.
+Driven by his passion to the field of dentistry, Dr. Kirpalani underwent a two year residency program for general dental practice at The Brooklyn Hospital Center, and then took a teaching position for one year with the same program.

-Below are some extracurricular and community activities that Dr. Kirpalani has dedicated his time in between his studies;
+Below are some extracurricular & community activities that Dr. Kirpalani has dedicated his time to between his studies:

-- Psi Omega Fraternity – Community Service Chair & Fundraising Chair where he organized soup kitchen volunteering for members, and headed social fundraisers in collaboration with other graduate and undergraduate organizations.
+- Psi Omega Fraternity: Community Service Chair & Fundraising Chair where he organized soup kitchen volunteering for members, and headed social fundraisers in collaboration with other organizations.

-- Sigma Alpha Epsilon Fraternity – Philanthropy and Scholastic Chair where he headed social fundraisers in collaboration with other undergraduate organizations.
+- Sigma Alpha Epsilon Fraternity: Philanthropy and Scholastic Chair

-- Habitat for Humanity whom helped build homes for underprivileged communities.
+- Habitat for Humanity: helped build homes for underprivileged communities.

-- Alpha Phi Omega National Community Service Fraternity – Ronald McDonald House and soup kitchen volunteer.
+- Alpha Phi Omega National Community Service Fraternity: Ronald McDonald House & soup kitchen volunteer.